 To access my reviews of the whole Junior Bender series, go to Timothy Hallinan’s Junior Bender series of comic crime novels.
 You’ll also find Junior on My 10 favorite funny novels.

-Also, you’ll find this and dozens of other excellent novels at 5 top Los Angeles mysteries and thrillers (plus lots of runners-up).
+Also, you’ll find this and dozens of other excellent novels at 5 top Los Angeles mysteries and thrillers.

 You might also enjoy my posts:

 - Top 10 mystery and thriller series